gardener/gardener/docs/usage/shoot_status.md

 Known error codes are:

-- `ERR_INFRA_UNAUTHORIZED` - indicates that the last error occurred due to invalid infrastructure credentials
+- `ERR_INFRA_UNAUTHORIZED` - indicates that the last error occurred due to invalid infrastructure credentials.
+It is classified as a non-retryable error code.
 - `ERR_INFRA_INSUFFICIENT_PRIVILEGES` - indicates that the last error occurred due to insufficient infrastructure privileges
 - `ERR_INFRA_QUOTA_EXCEEDED` - indicates that the last error occurred due to infrastructure quota limits
 - `ERR_INFRA_DEPENDENCIES` - indicates that the last error occurred due to dependent objects on the infrastructure level
 - `ERR_INFRA_RESOURCES_DEPLETED` - indicates that the last error occurred due to depleted resource in the infrastructure
 - `ERR_CLEANUP_CLUSTER_RESOURCES` - indicates that the last error occurred due to resources in the cluster that are stuck in deletion
-- `ERR_CONFIGURATION_PROBLEM` - indicates that the last error occurred due to a configuration problem
+- `ERR_CONFIGURATION_PROBLEM` - indicates that the last error occurred due to a configuration problem.
+It is classified as a non-retryable error code.
+- `ERR_RETRYABLE_CONFIGURATION_PROBLEM` - indicates that the last error occurred due to a retryable configuration problem.
+"Retryable" means that the occurred error is likely to be resolved in a ungraceful manner after given period of time.